Best Vitamins for Autism and ADHD

-Autism now affects 1 in 44 children in the United States.
-With staggering numbers like these, it’s no wonder parents are currently searching for vitamins for autism and ADHD.
+According to the CDC’s latest data, autism affects approximately 1 in 36 children in the United States (CDC, 2023).
+With increasing numbers like these, it’s no wonder parents are searching for vitamins for autism and ADHD to support their child’s well-being.

 Autism, or autism spectrum disorder (ASD), is a developmental disorder with different levels of autism.
 Autism refers to a broad range of conditions that affect a person’s social skills, speech, and communication.
 It can also cause rigidity in behaviors, also known as repetitive behaviors.